arjorb/Weather-App/README.md

 # Weather-App

 This is a weather application build using vanilla Javascript

+1. Enter Location
+2. Get Weather